 As NBR pricing moves lower, buyer timing, freight booking, and supplier communication become important planning considerations.

-Bottom line: NBR pricing is trending down, but Hormuz risk, June freight pressure, and inland transportation constraints still require active monitoring.
+Bottom line: NBR pricing has stabilized at lower levels, but crude oil volatility, firm August freight pricing, and elevated U.S. transportation costs still require active monitoring.

 How Pressure Reaches Glove Users